NeilBotelho/IRCish/PROGRESS.md

 - Basic functioning front end built(message list, input box)
 - Websocket functionality implemented on client side.
 - Server and client can now send messages to each other.
 But currently one client cannot send a message to another
+- Implemented communication between clients.
+Rooms/channels not yet implemented.
+Only a single room exists